Kelly Kremer is in his 24th season with the Minnesota swimming and diving staff in 2021-22, currently serving as the Men's and Women's Head Coach.

 Kremer has been on the staff of eight total Big Ten championship teams at Minnesota.
 Before the women’s run of four titles from 2012-15, they also won in 2008 with Kremer and Ganley as co-head coaches.
 Kremer was on the men’s staff for three titles, as an assistant coach in 2001 and 2002 and the associate head coach in 2004.

 Kremer has been the personal coach for more than 30 Big Ten individual title performances at Minnesota.
-In 2015, Kierra Smith won both the 100- and 200-yard breaststroke, and Brooke Zeiger won the 400-yard individual medley.
+Among the notable achievements at Big Tens, Max McHugh won the 100- and 200-yard breaststroke events in 202, while in 2015, Kierra Smith won both the 100- and 200-yard breaststroke, and Brooke Zeiger won the 400-yard individual medley.
 The Gophers have dominated the women's Big Ten breaststroke events in recent years, having won 14 titles since 2008.

 Kremer served as an assistant coach for the USA men at the 2013 World University Games in Russia.
 One of his former charges on the women’s side, Ashley Steenvoorden, won silver and bronze medals at the event.